Alec-Yen/twbr/README.md

-# twbr
+# Two-Wheel Balancing Robot

-Two-Wheel Balancing Robot - classic application from control theory of the inverted pendulum
+Classic application from control theory of the inverted pendulum.